Royal Mail strikesDelivery of Oyster photocards may be delayed by industrial action at Royal Mail

 - Active email address

-- Details from your machine-readable passport or UK driving licence (full or provisional)
+- Details from your valid, machine-readable passport or your valid UK driving licence (full or provisional)

-- A colour image of your machine readable passport.
+- A colour image of your valid, machine-readable passport.
 This must be in .png or .jpg format and be less than 6MB.
 The image must show your photo, personal details and passport number

 - Digital photo of you which must be a .jpg, .bmp or .gif file and be less than 6MB